 Twelve gorilla families, all of which are fully acclimated, as well as a few others that are only acclimated for scientific study, are currently residing in Volcanoes National Park.
 At least one silverback, as well as a number of girls and children, make up the groups, or soldiers.

-When visitors arrive at the Volcanoes National Park headquarters in Kinigi at 7 a.m., they are assigned to a family group that day based on fitness levels and given instructions on how to visit the gorillas.
+When the visitors arrive at the Volcanoes National Park headquarters in Kinigi at 7 a.m., they are assigned to a family group that day based on fitness levels and given instructions on how to visit the gorillas.

 Susa, Igisha, Karisimbi, Sabyinyo, Amahoro, Agashya, Kwitonda, Umubano, Hirwa, Bwenge, Ugyenda, and Muhoza are the names of the families.